-Many healthcare providers also recommend that people with shellfish allergies carry epinephrine (EpiPen) for self-administration in case of accidental ingestion.
+Many doctors also recommend that people with shellfish allergies carry epinephrine (EpiPen, Auvi-Q, or Adrenaclick) for self-administration in case you accidentally ingest any.
 Epinephrine (adrenalin) is the first-line treatment for anaphylaxis.

-Although deaths from an anaphylactic reaction from eating shellfish are rare, they’re more common than in other food allergies.
-Most doctors agree that a person who has both a shellfish allergy and asthma should have an EpiPen on hand in case of an emergency.
+Deaths from an anaphylactic reaction from eating shellfish are rare, but they’re more common than with other food allergies.
+Most doctors agree that someone who has both a shellfish allergy and asthma should have an epinephrine pen on hand in case of an emergency.

 A simple skin prick test can identify a shellfish allergy.
 The test involves puncturing the skin of the forearm and introducing a small amount of the allergen into it.
-If a person is allergic, a small itchy red spot will appear within a few minutes as the mast cells release histamine.
+If you’re allergic, a small itchy red spot will appear within a few minutes as the mast cells release histamine.

 There’s also a blood test available to diagnose a shellfish allergy.
 The test is called an allergen-specific IgE antibody test or radioallergosorbent (RAST) test.
 It measures the immune system’s response to shellfish.

 Allergy testing is the only sure way to tell if a reaction after eating shellfish is indeed a shellfish allergy.

 The only way to prevent a shellfish allergy is to avoid all shellfish and all products that contain shellfish.

 Ask the staff how food is prepared when eating in a restaurant.
 Asian restaurants often serve dishes that contain fish sauce as a flavoring base.
 A shellfish-based broth or sauce may trigger an allergic reaction.
 Make sure to ask that the oil, pan, or utensils used to cook shellfish aren't also used to prepare other foods.
 Stay away from steam tables or buffets.